How digital-first sportswear brand Nobull is taking CrossFit by its horns

 The announcement raised eyebrows, with the direct-to-consumer digital brand having only launched in 2015 in a bid to challenge the status quo and provide an alternative to the traditional brands that owned the fitness space.

-Todd Meleney, the vice-president of marketing at Nobull, tells The Drum how the brand had launched in CrossFit, and that the sport was its exclusive focus for the first few years.
+Todd Meleney, the chief marketing officer at Nobull, tells The Drum how the brand had launched in CrossFit, and that the sport was its exclusive focus for the first few years.
 It wasn’t until 2018 that Nobull began to grow outside of CrossFit with the launch of its first running shoe.

 Since then, its product line has grown to include running and cycling apparel and accessories, in addition to its classic trainers, as it seeks to become a global training brand for athletes of all disciplines.